NilavPatel/np-time-picker-package/README.md

     default value is false.
 5.  `isOkButton` : boolean
     If set to true then Ok button will be visible, and time picker will be only closed on click of Ok button.
-    It's default value is false.
+    It's default value is true.
 6.  `isNowButton` : boolean
     Show/hide now button, on click of now button current time will be get selected.
 7.  `placeholder` : string